-This recipe for a piquant tahini-sauce is for a delicious, provocative and spicy condiment that will really make your perhaps dull green-salad, liven up crunchy vegetables and complete a sandwich.
+This recipe for a piquant tahini-sauce is for a delicious, provocative and spicy condiment that will really liven up your perhaps dull green-salad and crunchy vegetables; and complete a sandwich.
 Make it as fiery as you choose by retaining or discarding the chili seeds.

 How many coloured foods can you count on this platter?
 Where's the protein and is it low in carbs?